hooman650/MedQwenReasoner/README.md

 # MedQwenReasoner
-A simple tutorial to add medical reasoning using GRPO
+A simple tutorial to add medical reasoning using GRPO for the medium article!